ValeriKozarev/harmonic/README.md

 ## Known Limitations

-- Artist catalog is currently capped at 40 tracks (pagination coming)
-- No-artist / no-playlist broad discovery not supported — a candidate pool is required
+- No broad discovery — an artist name or playlist is required as a candidate pool
-- ReccoBeats is a free, unattributed service with no SLA — data is cached locally in a future release
+- ReccoBeats is a free, unattributed service with no SLA — local caching coming in a future release